laulabbumc/TIDAL1.2/docs/source/index.rst

 TIDAL1.2 includes a few additional features:
 - Incorporation of IGEs (Immobile Genetic Elements) and tracking there insertion/deletion frequency
-- Generate counts for transposon as proxy for copy number
+- Generate counts for transposon as proxy for copy number (not part of the default TIDAL output)

 Features
 --------